isb-cgc/examples-R/inst/doc/ExpressionandProteinCorrelation.md

 GROUP BY
   gene,
   protein
+HAVING
+  num_observations >= 30
 ORDER BY
-  spearman_corr
+  spearman_corr DESC
 ```
-Number of rows returned by this query: 247.
+Number of rows returned by this query: 213.

 The result is one correlation value per row of data, each of which corresponds to  . . .
 MORE HERE